Central idea: Christ is the light of the world. Doctrine: Light of the world. Practical application: How we are to be lights of the world.

 - Jesus’ disciples assume that either the man who was born blind or his parents had sinned, and so the blindness is a punishment from God.
 The Jewish authorities agree with this view.
 They condemn the man, saying, “You were born totally in sin.”

 - Instead, Jesus says his condition “is so that the works of God might be made visible through him.”
-Quoting from St. Augustine, St. Thomas Aquinas says “‘Since God is the highest good, He would not allow any evil to exist in His works, unless His omnipotence and goodness were such as to bring good even out of evil.’
+Quoting St. Augustine, St. Thomas Aquinas says “‘Since God is the highest good, He would not allow any evil to exist in His works, unless His omnipotence and goodness were such as to bring good even out of evil.’
 This is part of the infinite goodness of God, that He should allow evil to exist, and out of it produce good.”
 (ST, I, q.
 2, a.
 3)

 - Jesus is doing the works that Paul exhorts us to do: St. Paul said, “Live as children of light, for light produces every kind of goodness and righteousness and truth.”